janav-the-coder/janav-the-coder/README.md

 - 👀 I’m interested in front-end development, Python and Ruby
 - 🌱 I’m currently learning HTML, CSS and JS
 - 💞️ I’m looking to collaborate on fun and interesting projects!
-- 📫 Reach me at... nowhere (I'm a child and should not share personal information so, sorry)
+- 📫 Reach me at... nowhere (I should not share personal information)